 Somnolence, a symptom of disorders causing sleep deprivation (eg, allergic rhinitis Allergic Rhinitis Allergic rhinitis is seasonal or perennial itching, sneezing, rhinorrhea, nasal congestion, and sometimes conjunctivitis, caused by exposure to pollens or other allergens.
 Diagnosis is by history... read more , esophageal reflux Gastroesophageal Reflux Disease (GERD) Incompetence of the lower esophageal sphincter allows reflux of gastric contents into the esophagus, causing burning pain.
-Prolonged reflux may lead to esophagitis, stricture, and rarely metaplasia... read more , painful musculoskeletal disorders, sleep apnea Obstructive Sleep Apnea Obstructive sleep apnea (OSA) consists of episodes of partial or complete closure of the upper airway that occur during sleep and lead to breathing cessation (defined as a period of apnea or... read more , severe chronic disorders), is an unusually strong desire to sleep.
+Prolonged reflux may lead to esophagitis, stricture, and rarely metaplasia... read more , painful musculoskeletal disorders, sleep apnea Obstructive Sleep Apnea (OSA) Obstructive sleep apnea (OSA) consists of multiple episodes of partial or complete closure of the upper airway that occur during sleep and lead to breathing cessation (defined as a period of... read more , severe chronic disorders), is an unusually strong desire to sleep.
 Yawning and lapsing into sleep during daytime hours are common.
 Patients can usually tell the difference between somnolence and fatigue.
 However, deprivation of deep nonrapid eye movement sleep can cause muscle aches and fatigue, and many patients with fatigue have disturbed sleep, so differentiating between fatigue and somnolence may be difficult.

 Fatigue can be classified in various temporal categories, such as the following: